erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - 0.4: The Fueling Update
 ------------------------------
 ### Gameplay
-- Rewrite fertilization mechanics to be more sane/useful and expose fertility via control rod UI
+- (DONE) Rewrite fertilization mechanics to be more sane/useful and expose fertility via control rod UI
 - Finish the RTG for mid/early-game power.
 Refactor the TE framework to operate via composition.

 ### Reactor Mechanics